sensu/sensu-docs/content/sensu-go/5.16/api/hooks.md

 The `/hooks/:hook` API endpoint provides HTTP DELETE access to delete a check hook from Sensu (specified by the hook name).

 #### EXAMPLE {#hookshook-delete-example}
-The following example shows a request to delete the hook `process-tree`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/hooks/:hook` API endpoint to delete the hook `process-tree`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \